If you are new to Linux and you are confined to a terminal, you might wonder how to view a file in the command line.

 Head and Tail commands can be combined to display selected lines from a file.
 You can also use tail command to see the changes made to a file in real time.

 Okay!
-I promised to show only the commands for viewing text file.
+I promised to show only the commands for viewing text files.
 And this one deals with both text and binary files.

 No, it doesn’t convert binary files into text files.
-If the binary file consists of actual readable text, strings command displays those text on your screen.
+If the binary file consists of actual readable text, the strings command displays those text on your screen.
+You can use the file command to find the type of a file in Linux.

-Some Linux users use Vim to view the text file but I think that’s overkill.
+Some Linux users use Vim to view the text file.
+Of course, you can easily move from the beginning to the end of the lines and edit the file but it's overkill for just reading a file.
 My favorite command to open a file in Linux is the less command.
 It leaves the screen clear and has several options that makes viewing text file a lot easier.

 Since you now know ways to view files, maybe you would be interested in knowing how to edit text files in Linux.
-Cut and Paste are two such commands that you can use for editing text in Linux command line.
+Cut and Paste are two such commands that you can use for editing text in Linux terminal.
+You may also read about creating files in Linux command line.

 Which command do you prefer?